vuex-orm/vuex-orm-examples-nuxt/README.md

 ## Contribution

-If you have any idea to make this example application easier to understand to people who are new to the Vuex ORM, please open an issue, or pull request :tada:
+If you would like to make any contribution that may make this example application easier to understand for people who are new to Vuex ORM, please open an issue or pull request :tada: